 Think about when you’re planning to start a family.
 This will be one of the considerations which will help you decide the type of savings or investment plan that will best suit your needs.

 If you’re planning on a new arrival in the next couple of years, you may wish to consider using a cash ISA to save a regular amount without paying tax on the interest you’ll earn.
 You’ll normally be able to access your money without giving notice.
-Please bear in mind that Aviva doesn’t currently offer a cash ISA.
+You should be aware that inflation will reduce the buying power of your money, particularly if the interest rate is less than the rate of inflation.

 Maybe you’re thinking further ahead and wish to invest in the stock market.
-If so, you may wish to consider investing in a stocks and shares ISA.
+If so, you may wish to consider investing in a stocks and shares ISA, you should look to invest in a S&S ISA for 5 years or more.
 You’ll need to carefully consider the risks and benefits.
-Find out more about Aviva Stocks & Shares ISA.
+As your money is invested in the stock market it can go down as well as up in value and there is a risk you could get back less than you invested.

 Thinking further ahead